 The electronics are Taylor’s in house ES2 (expression system 2) pickups.
 The volume and tone controls are easily accessible without being intrusive, and we found that the pickups keep the organic acoustic tones very well.

-Tonally, the GS Mini-e Koa Plus had a rich, bold sound, which you’d never guess came from a ¾ size instrument.
+Tonally, the GS Mini-e Koa Plus had a rich, bold sound, which you’d never guess came from a ¾-size instrument.
 The bass end is powerful and warm, but the clarity and brightness we got when fingerpicking was amazing.
-Overall, this is a very versatile guitar that plays like a full size Taylor, while retaining the comfort of a smaller guitar.
+Overall, this is a very versatile guitar that plays like a full-size Taylor, while retaining the comfort of a smaller guitar (full review here).

-Verdict: Players with smaller hands have been turning to the Taylor GS Mini-e Koa, and the rest of the GS Mini family of guitars for years now, and we can’t recommend this model in particular highly enough.
-We really loved everything about this, especially the depth and character that comes with the beautiful koa top.
-The neck was amongst the very best for players with small hands and the body size makes it very easy to handle.
+Verdict: Players with smaller hands have been turning to the Taylor GS Mini-e Koa, and the rest of the GS Mini family of guitars, for years now.
+We can’t recommend this particular model highly enough.
+We really loved everything about it, especially the depth and character that comes with the beautiful koa top.
+The neck was among the very best for players with small hands and the body size makes it very easy to handle.

-While Epiphone is now mostly known for making entry level licensed replicas of Gibson guitars, they have a rich brand history of their own, with some notable acoustic guitars having been made in their past.
-This Model, the Epiphone Dove is inspired by the iconic Gibson Dove from 1962, but in this case, it’s been made with a slim, fast playing neck.
+While Epiphone is now mostly known for making entry-level licensed replicas of Gibson guitars, they have a rich brand history of their own, with some notable acoustic guitars having been made in their past.
+This model, the Epiphone Dove is inspired by the iconic Gibson Dove from 1962, in this case, built with a slim, fast-playing neck.

-If you’re under 5’6” you might have some difficulty in handling the body of this guitar.
-As a full size dreadnought, the body is much deeper than the smaller models we’ve included in this review.
-Of course, the plus side of having a full size body is the breadth of tone.
+If you’re under 5’6” you might have some difficulty handling the body of this guitar.
+As a full-size dreadnought, the body is much deeper than the smaller models we’ve included in this review.
+Of course, the advantage of having a full-size body is the breadth of tone.

-We got full, rich bass response, and a nice sparkly top end, although the mids were lacking a little.
+We got full, rich bass response and a nice sparkly top end, although the mids were a little lacking.
 The top is solid spruce, and the back and sides are maple, a great combination for punch and clarity.
-We found that the Dove did well when played loud, but lost some nuance on quieter pieces.
+We found the Dove did well when played loud, but lost some nuance on quieter pieces.

-The Fishman Sonitone electronics performed well, and as they did on the Martin, retained most of the Dove’s acoustic character when amplified.
+The Fishman Sonitone electronics performed well, and as they did on the Martin, retaining most of the Dove’s acoustic character when amplified.

-Verdict: The Epiphone Dove is one of the best value acoustic guitars for smaller handed guitarists that doesn’t give up a full size body and full scale.
+Verdict: The Epiphone Dove is one of the best-value acoustic guitars for smaller-handed guitarists, without giving up a full-size body and full scale.
 We definitely recommend this for guitarists who may be taller (5’8” and above), but perhaps have shorter fingers or smaller hands.
-The quality is great, and the gloss finish is hard wearing and designed to last.
+The quality is great, and the gloss finish is hard-wearing and designed to last.

 PRS are relatively new in the acoustic niche, but they’ve done a superb job with their P20 parlor acoustic.
 Of course, parlor guitars like this aren’t necessarily designed for guitarists with small hands, but they just so happen to perfect line up with the needs of many of those players.

-On paper, you’d never think that this would be a good fit for small handed guitar players.
+On paper, you’d never think this would be a good fit for small-handed guitar players.
 After all, the P20’s neck profile is the PRS Wide Fat, and if you’re looking for something for smaller hands, that doesn’t sound like the best choice!
-You’ll be pleased to know that that hands on experience ran counter to expectations.
+You’ll be pleased to know that hands-on experience ran counter to expectations.
 Yes, the profile is wide fat, but the nut is narrow at 1.6875”, so that wide fat neck actually works very well, and felt great in the hand.

-This is a particularly sweet sounding guitar, with a big mid range punch, and excellent upper end clarity.
-Given the solid mahogany top and mahogany back and sides, we expected a much darker and moodier sound, but the smaller size provided some extra focus and tightened up the sound, which killed a lot of the lows.
+This is a particularly sweet-sounding guitar, with a big midrange punch and excellent upper-end clarity.
+Given the solid mahogany top and mahogany back and sides, we expected a much darker and moodier sound, but the smaller size provided some extra focus and tightened up the sound.
+This killed a lot of the lows.
 Fingerpicking passages were crisp and clear, with great separation, and response to both soft and heavy strumming was great, although it did struggle for volume.

-Acoustic Guitars for players with smaller hands might look very similar in many cases, but if you know what you’re looking for, you can easily identify those that are most suitable and narrow down your choices.
+Acoustic Guitars for players with smaller hands might appear very similar, but if you know what you’re looking for, you can easily identify those that are most suitable, which helps narrow down your choices.

 Is There Anything Different About Acoustic Guitars for Smaller Hands?

-When identifying a guitar that is suitable for a player with small hands, the first thing to check is the nut width.
-A narrow nut width is a good indicator of a slim neck overall, which should make it easy for players with smaller hands to grip, and apply proper technique when transitioning between chords.
+When identifying a guitar suitable for a player with small hands, the first thing to check is the nut width.
+A narrow nut width is a good indicator of a slim neck overall, which should make it easy for players with smaller hands to grip and apply proper technique when transitioning between chords.

 Of course, depending on the specifics of your hand anatomy, different nut widths will be comfortable.
 Anything under 1.7” is generally considered small, and will be a good starting point in your search for an acoustic guitar.

-What Are the Different Options of an Acoustic Guitar for Players with Smaller Hands?
+What Are the Different Options for an Acoustic Guitar for Players with Smaller Hands?

-The range of guitars for players with smaller hands is, in fact pretty much the same as it is for full sized instruments:
+The range of guitars for players with smaller hands is pretty much the same as it is for full-sized instruments:

 Dreadnought acoustic guitars are prized for their booming tones and huge presence.
-They are usually amongst the largest acoustics, but now that Martin is making Dreadnought Jr. models, even players with smaller hands, who have traditionally shied away from dreadnoughts due to their unwieldly dimensions.
-These reduced scale dreadnoughts lose very little of the presence that their larger counterparts boast, making them a great choice.
+They are usually among the largest acoustics, but Martin is now making Dreadnought Jr. models, making them accessible to players with smaller hands who have traditionally shied away from dreadnoughts due to their unwieldy dimensions.
+These reduced-scale dreadnoughts lose very little of the presence their larger counterparts boast, making them a great choice.

-Acoustic guitars with a cutaway are those with a section of the upper bout removed in order to allow for easier access to the high frets.
-Even full size acoustic guitars with a cutaway benefit smaller handed players due to their improved ergonomics, but when a cutaway is combined with a narrow nut or a reduced scale, it really makes for an ideal combination.
+Acoustic guitars with a cutaway are those with a section of the upper bout removed in order to allow easier access to the high frets.
+Even full-size acoustic guitars with a cutaway benefit smaller-handed players due to their improved ergonomics, but when a cutaway is combined with a narrow nut or a reduced scale, it really makes for an ideal combination.

-As we’ve highlighted, making sure your guitar is a comfortable fit for you can make an enormous amount of difference to how you play.
+As we’ve highlighted, making sure your guitar is a comfortable fit for you can make an enormous difference in how you play.
 For anybody specifically shopping for a guitar for smaller hands for the first time, you should absolutely keep an eye out for these key areas: